 What Tablets or Laptops Do Most Med Students Commonly Recommend?

 Obviously (for reasons I’ll later go into) the iPad gets a whole lot of love from the med student community.
 Just count the amount of YouTube videos you can see on the subject and pretty soon you’ll see why.

 Besides that though, what else is often recommended in the various forums and Reddit subcommunities out there?

-Based on research, three common alternatives to the usual Apple gear come up; the Microsoft Surface, the HP Spectre and the option of a Chromebook.
+Based on research, three common alternatives to the usual Apple gear come up; the Microsoft Surface, the HP Spectre, and the option of a Chromebook.

 Although I haven’t used any of these devices myself, here’s what’s generally reported…

 Probably the second most popular choice after Apple among med students, the Surface acts as both tablet and laptop.
 You can work on it at home with a dock or take it on the move with a stylus.
-The screen quality and durability is solid (as evidenced by this YouTube commenting that he flipped one off a desk several times and yet it still survived)…
+The screen quality and durability are solid (as evidenced by this YouTube commenting that he flipped one off a desk several times and yet it still survived)…

 Another tablet-laptop hybrid, the Spectre is a cheaper choice than both the Apple and Microsoft competitors.
 While it shares a lot of the same functionality, there are some questions asked about its durability.

 Chromebooks act as something as a go-between on tablets and laptops.
 They have similar functionality (portable and lightweight) but are usually less powerful.

 The one big factor they have going for them?
 Low cost.